Dream pop: 2000s: Contemporary developments

-The 2007 album Person Pitch by Panda Bear combined Beach Boys-influenced dream pop with modern sampledelic techniques, winning acclaim and exerting a wide influence.

-Much of the music associated with the 2009-coined term "chillwave" could be considered dream pop; In the opinion of Grantlands David Schilling, the critical discussion surrounding "chillwave" revealed that labels such as "shoegaze" and "dream pop" were ultimately "arbitrary and meaningless".
-The 2010 album Teen Dream by Baltimore duo Beach House established the group as purveyors of modern dream pop that drew on the "languid reveries" of Cocteau Twins, Mazzy Star and Galaxie 500.
-The group's success in the late 2000s solidified the popularity of dream pop with millennial listeners.
+The 2007 album Person Pitch by Panda Bear combined Beach Boys-influenced dream pop with modern sampledelic techniques, winning acclaim and exerting wide influence.
+Much of the music associated with the 2009-coined term "chillwave" can be considered dream pop.
+Baltimore duo Beach House's 2010 album Teen Dream established the group as purveyors of modern dream pop that drew on the "languid reveries" of Cocteau Twins, Mazzy Star and Galaxie 500.
+The group's success solidified the popularity of dream pop with Millennials.